I’ve been lucky enough to have spent 11 Valentine's Days with my husband.

 I’m not saying you have to book a super fancy dinner or a trip out of town.

 I’m just talking about turning the TV off, making a nice meal (like this crazy beautiful pink pasta!), and taking the time to remind yourself just how lucky you are to be sitting across from the that handsome man/pretty lady.

 This pasta is easy, but elegant; it’s a little indulgent with hints of brown butter--and let’s just say it pairs well with champagne--or whatever else you might have in mind. ;)

 Beet Pasta with Brown Butter Arugula Pesto

-4. After the pasta is done, drain it and toss it with the pesto.
+- 4. After the pasta is done, drain it and toss it with the Brown Butter Arugula Pesto.
 Serve garnished with the lemon ricotta mixture, pine nuts and arugula.